qgis/QGIS-Documentation/source/introduction/features_at_a_glance.rst

 .. index::`bookmarks`
 .. index::`spatial bookmarks|\see{bookmarks}`

-Spatial Bookmarks allow you to ``bookmark'' a geographic location and return to it later.
+Spatial Bookmarks allow you to "bookmark" a geographic location and return to it later.

 Creating a Bookmark